Boosting productivity growth by creating equal workplace opportunities for all

 Promoting equal opportunity in the workplace is often framed around fairness.
 Fairness is important, but this narrow focus overlooks the ways pay gaps and other inequalities affect the wider economy.

-This project is about identifying how much the lack of diversity and inclusion costs Aotearoa New Zealand in lost outputs/productivity, and developing practical tools businesses can use to capture the benefits of a more equal workforce.
+This programme is about identifying how much the lack of diversity and inclusion costs Aotearoa New Zealand in lost outputs/productivity, and developing practical tools businesses can use to capture the benefits of a more equal workforce.

-Project overview (PowerPoint Presentation)
+Programme overview (PowerPoint Presentation)

 Research aims